-We were excited to visit her at her Bethlehem home to talk world voyages, podcasts, living in Litchfield County, and what she packs when she travels to far off lands…
+We visited Marcia’s cozy Bethlehem home to talk about world voyages, podcasts, living in Litchfield County, and what she packs when she travels to far-off lands…

 Marcia was a producer for Barbara Walters, both at 20/20 and for The Barbara Walters Specials on ABC for many years before she moved with her family from NYC to live full-time in rural CT, switching careers and becoming a successful travel writer.
 She currently writes for Vogue, Departures, Travel + Leisure, The New York Times, and is the author of New York Times bestseller 100 Places in France Every Woman Should Go.

 I was recently in Jordan and I loved it.
 I’m writing a story about walking the Jordan Trail.
 It’s a very long hike and I did 40 miles of it, walking in the footsteps of T.E.
 Lawrence, Lawrence of Arabia, and Gertrude Bell.
 That piece will be out soon.

 I’m also writing a book about travel and marriage.
 It’s about the throughline of travel and relationships.
 In fact, I just finished it.

 Current travel goals?